27th G8 summit: Protests

 The Genoa G8 Summit protest, 19 to 22 July 2001, was a dramatic protest, drawing an estimated 200,000 demonstrators.
 Dozens were hospitalized following clashes with police and night raids by security forces on two schools housing activists and independent journalists.
 People taken into custody after the raids have alleged severe abuse at the hands of police.

 Demonstrators accused the police of brutality and denying them their right to non-violent protest.
 They believe that G8 summits are non-legitimate attempts by eight of the world's most powerful governments to set the rules for the planet at large.
 Police and many politicians argued that attempting to blockade a meeting is in itself a violent event and an attempt to impede the workings of democratically elected governments..

 The G8 meeting was held inside a "Red Zone" in the center of town that had been declared off-limits for non-residents and surrounded by a barricade, leaving protesters no chance to communicate with summit delegates.
 Fears of a terrorist attack at the time had also led to an air exclusion zone around the city, as well as the stationing of anti-aircraft missiles.
 Only one activist, Valérie Vie, secretary of a French branch of ATTAC, managed to publicly breach the Red Zone barrier, but was immediately arrested by police agents.
 There were also several border riots ahead of the summit, as police attempted to prevent suspected activists from entering Italy.
-The Italian government suspended freedom of movement entitled by the Schengen Treaty for the duration of the G8 summit, in order to monitor the movement of the many protesters arriving from across the European Union.
+The Italian government suspended freedom of movement entitled by the Schengen Treaty for the duration of the G8 summit, to monitor the movement of the many protesters arriving from across the European Union.